arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 #### Available Frequency Bands

 It is possible to establish connection within desired frequency band for the Portenta Cat.
 M1/NB IoT GNSS Shield.
-The list of available frequency bands that can be used for the device's credential configuration are as follows:
+The **list of available frequency bands** that can be used for the device's credential configuration are as follows:

-**Compatible Frequency Band List**
 | 32-bit Hexadecimal Value | LTE Band | Band Designation | Argument Designation |
 | :----------------------: | :------: | :--------------: | :------------------: |
 | 0x01 | LTE 2100 | B1 | BAND_1 |